 2–3 miles, easy

 Guimarães enjoys a stunning setting, surrounded by emerald hills.
 This gracious city is the birthplace of Portugal, as it was here that Afonso Henriques declared himself king in 1139.
-The place of his birth, the Castelo de São Miguel, originally built to deflect Moors and Normans in the 10th century, lords over the town with its massive square keep and imposing battlements.
+The place of his birth, the Castelo de São Miguel, was originally built to deflect Moors and Normans in the 10th century.
+The castle lords over the town with its massive square keep and imposing battlements.
 It was the Battle of São Mamede in the nearby countryside that determined Portugal’s fate as Afonso led his troops to victory.
 For several decades after, the city was the national capital until the needs of the famous Reconquest required the seat of government to be moved to Coimbra.

 Accommodation: Hotel da Oliveira, Guimarães